The NCARB Award will be on hold in 2016 in order to re-evaluate how the initiative can better recognize and inspire innovation in the academy.

-NCARB will award up to $100,000 through up to three awards that integrate practice and education; raise awareness of the architect’s responsibilities for the public health, safety, and welfare; bring non-faculty practitioners into the academy; and address specific criteria outlined in this section.
+Since 2001, NCARB has awarded more than $1 million to schools through the NCARB Award.
+The Award recognizes architecture programs that integrate practice and education; raise awareness of the architect’s responsibilities for the public health, safety, and welfare; bring non-faculty practitioners into the academy; and address specific criteria outlined in this section.

-The 2015 NCARB Award repicients were announced November 12.
+The 2015 NCARB Award recipients were announced November 12.
 [Learn more]

 The NCARB Award is intended to address specific areas in which the academy can bridge the gap between education and practice and better prepare students for internships and future careers as architects. [more]